Leopard kung fu

-Leopard kung fu is style of southern Chinese martial arts and is one of the Five Animal styles.
+Leopard kung fu is style of southern Chinese martial arts and is one of the Five Animal styles, fighting styles modeled after animals and their actions.

 History

 It was supposedly created by Jue Yuan with help from Bai Yufeng and Li Sou.

 Features of the style

-The emphasis of leopard is speed and angular attack.
+The emphasis of Indochinese leopard is speed and angular attack.
 The leopard does not overwhelm or rely on strength, as does the tiger, but instead relies on speed and outsmarting its opponent.
 The power of the style derives from its aggressive speed.

 The leopard practitioner will focus on elbows, knees, low kicks, and leopard punches.
 Leopard kung fu is a hit, damage and run style designed to overcome superior forces with inferior resources.
 Counter attacks are sudden, indirect and short, with the aim of landing a debilitating technique.

 The primary goals whilst learning the Leopard style are: